-We begin the course with a review of key terms and concepts in environmental monitoring with Earth observation.
-These include: landscape patterns, pattern-generating processes and process interactions.
+We begin the course with a review of key terms and concepts in environmental monitoring with Earth observation outlined in Phinn et al. (2003) and Kennedy et al. (2009).
+These include: landscape patterns, pattern-generating processes, and process interactions.
 The course continues with the exploitation of SITS to identify eco-physiological traits (ecological indicators) that can be used to monitor landscape patterns through time.
 With this foundation, we enter the nuts and bolts of the course: how to acquire, process, analyze and evaluate SITS for environmental monitoring.
-We use the Google Earth Engine cloud computing platform, Breaks For Additive Season and Trend (BFAST) algorithm and Box-Jenkins method for TSA at these stages.
-Google Earth Engine is a freely-available, convenient and widely used platform to acquire and process SITS, BFAST is an intuitive and widely used algorithm to decompose ecological indicators derived from SITS based on trend, seasonality, cyclical irregularity and structural changes.
+We use the Google Earth Engine cloud computing platform, Breaks For Additive Season and Trend (BFAST) algorithm, LandTrendr, and Box-Jenkins method for TSA at these stages.
+Google Earth Engine is a freely-available, convenient, and widely used platform to acquire and process SITS.
+BFAST and LandTrendr are intuitive and widely used temporal segmentation algorithms to decompose ecological indicators derived from SITS based on trend, seasonality, cyclical irregularity, and structural changes.
 Box-Jenkins is a classical and systematic method for constructing ARMA models for retrospective time series analysis and forecasting.
 The ARMA process consists of five stages: (i) model identification; (ii) model estimation; (iii) model validation; (iv) forecasting; and (v) forecasting evaluation.
 You will then apply your new knowledge and skills to two case studies.
-The first case study deals with ecosystem detecting tipping points with the time series segmentation tool Landtrendr.
+The first case study deals with ecosystem detecting tipping points with LandTrendr.
 The second case study involves modelling and forecasting crop rotations with AR models.
 Each case study links a problem to an ecological indicator, SITS and method for TSA.
 For the remainder of the course, participants will form groups to design and execute their own small environmental monitoring solution.
 Each group will present their findings to the entire class at the end of the course.

 - Key terms and concepts in remote sensing and environmental monitoring

-- · Ecological indicators derived from SITS
+- Ecological indicators derived from SITS

+- SITS features

 - SITS: data acquisition and processing

-- · Time series decomposition with BFAST
+- Time series decomposition with BFAST

 - Box-Jenkins method for TSA

-- Detecting ecosystem tipping points with time series segmentation (Landtrendr)
+- · Detecting ecosystem tipping points with time series segmentation (Landtrendr)

-- · Modeling and forecasting crop rotation with AR models
+- Modeling and forecasting crop rotation with AR models

-- · Environmental monitoring group project
+- Environmental monitoring group project

-• The course takes a student-centered (inquiry-based) approach to teaching and learning.
+The course takes a student-centered (inquiry-based) approach to teaching and learning.
 Students assume an active/participatory role in their education, while teachers are facilitators who encourage interaction with new material presented and reflective thinking.
 The teacher uses class discussions, hands-on practicals and other experiential learning tools to track student comprehension, learning needs and academic progress over a teaching unit.
-Four summative assessments (writing assignment×2 + written test + final group project) measure how well the students achieve higher order thinking and learning outcomes.
+Three summative assessments (individual writing assignment + written test + final group project) measure how well the students achieve higher order thinking and learning outcomes.

-· Two individual written assignments, one individual written test and one group oral assignment
+· One individual written assignment, one individual written test and one group oral assignment

-- · Geo-Information Science and Earth Observation: A Systems-Based Approach - Earth Observation for Natural Resources Management (or equivalent)
+- Geo-Information Science and Earth Observation: A Systems-Based Approach - · Earth Observation for Natural Resources Management (or equivalent)

-- LO 1 Explain key concepts in environmental monitoring (landscape patterns, pattern-generating processes and process interactions) - LO 2 Assess environmental problems through an Earth observation lens (ecological indicators, SITS acquisition and processing, TSA, accuracy assessment) - LO 3 Simulate ecosystem tipping points and crop rotations with SITS and TSA - LO 4 Design and implement an environmental monitoring solution in which SITS are acquired, processed, analyzed and evaluated
+- LO 1 Explain key concepts in environmental monitoring (landscape patterns, pattern-generating processes, and process interactions) - LO 2 Assess environmental problems through an Earth observation lens (ecological indicators, SITS acquisition and processing, TSA, accuracy assessment) - LO 3 Simulate ecosystem tipping points with time series segmentation - LO 4 Modeling and forecasting crop rotation with SITS and TSA - LO 5 Design and implement an environmental monitoring solution in which SITS are acquired, processed, analyzed, and evaluated